larntz/lemmy-directory/content/community/lemmy.sdf.org/photography.md

 ---
 title: "Photography"
 name: "photography"
 description: "All things photography.
 Discuss and share photos including digital and film.Please provide as much detail as possible about the process of obtaining the photograph.
-Including where, when and the camera!"
+Including where, when and the camera!It can also be helpful to know about any post-processing.Subscribe to:!photography@lemmy.sdf.org"
 type: community
-date: "2023-06-16 22:56:02"
+date: "2023-06-19 11:35:02"
 draft: false
 nsfw: false
 actor_id: "https://lemmy.sdf.org/c/photography"
 host: lemmy.sdf.org
 lastmod: "{[ .Updated }}"
-subscribers: 5
+subscribers: 12
-posts: 3
+posts: 7
-comments: 0
+comments: 2
-weight: 3
+weight: 7
 dau: 1
 wau: 1
 mau: 1